davebanerjee/davebanerjee.github.io/_posts/2022-11-20-hedonistic-extreme-utilitarianism-and-nozicks-experience-machine.md

 Utilitarianism is the ethical theory that the goodness of an action is determined by the consequences of that action.
 In this post, I argue that hedonistic extreme utilitarianism is the strongest form of utilitarianism.
 Then, I rehash Robert Nozick’s *Experience Machine* thought experiment.
 Finally, I contend that Nozick misinterprets pleasure, which compromises his argument.

-*I do not identify as utilitarian.
+*I do not identify as utilitarian anymore.
 This post assumes moral realism, even though I am a moral anti-realist.*
 {:.note}

 # Clarifying Utilitarianism